googleapis/google-cloud-php/DEBUG.md

-# Debugging logs
+# Debugging

-We have support for simple debugging in our libraries.
-This debugging support logs the requests that the Client Libraries are performing internally and provides a quick glance of what the request and response contains.
+There are a few features built into the Google Cloud PHP client libraries which can help you debug your application.
+This guide will show you how to enable logging the requests and responses the client libraries are performing internally.

 > :warning:
 >
 > These logs are not intended to be used in production and is meant to be used for quickly
 > debugging a project.
-The logs consists on basic logging into the STDOUT of your system which may
+The logs consists of basic logging into the STDOUT of your system which may
 > or may not include sensitive information.
 Make sure that once you are done debugging to disable
-> the debugging flag or configuration used to avoid leaking sensitive user data, This may also
+> the debugging flag or configuration used to avoid leaking sensitive user data.
+This may also
 > include authentication tokens.

-## Debugging usage
+## Configuration

 There are multiple ways to configure the debugging logs which we will go through in this document.